mehrdad-shokri/tp_mobile/README.md

 ## Documentation
 Documentation should be more accurate than a README. in an ideal situation (productioan application) I would create a docs dir and create a set of documentations there.
 The topics that I would document for an application are: architecture and project structure, testing flow, etc.

+## BackHandler section
+Also I think the ``BackHandlerHOC`` approach would not seem very appealing.
+You could make that component a HOC with ``{this.props.children}``.
+But I somehow thought to program in an OOP manner rather than React style.

 # Getting started
 * Clone the repository
 ``git clone https://github.com/mehrdad-shokri/tp_mobile``